theshamiksinha/ParkinsonX/README.md

-# 🧠 Parkinson's Disease Prediction Using Machine Learning
+# 🧠 ParkinsonX : Parkinson's Disease Prediction Using Machine Learning

 ## 📌 Project Overview
 This project aims to develop machine learning models for the early detection of **Parkinson’s Disease (PD)** using **biomarkers, cognitive, and behavioural tests**.
 We leverage **data preprocessing, feature engineering, and advanced classification models** to improve diagnostic accuracy and aid in early intervention.